 - Made a presentation at the C5 forum in London in 2014 on the interim measures available to litigants in Cyprus in cross border cases.

-- Wrote the Cyprus chapter in the first four editions of ‘The Asset Tracing and Recovery Review.
+- For many years is the author of the Cyprus chapter in the first four editions of ‘The Asset Tracing and Recovery Review’.